wandb/docs/docs/ref/python/data-types/table.md

 )
 ```

-Adds one or more computed columns based on existing data
+Add one or more computed columns based on existing data.

 | Args | |